Ion Vinea: Tributes and posthumous controversies

+As a literary character

 Fictionalized elements of Vinea's life appeared not just in his own prose, but also in that of his peers.
 Tzara's unfinished novel Faites vos jeux, partly published in 1923–1924, has a thinly disguised portrayal of his friend, as "T. B."—a young man Tzara describes as "older than the rest, brighter, prettier, wittier, [knowing] how to steer the tight leash of public attention into a solid, indisputable, esteem."
 In 1927, Vinea was a possible inspiration for "Șcheianu", the drug-addicted protagonist of Cezar Petrescu's Întunecare ("Darkening"); he may also be the Romanian intellectual briefly mentioned in Tender Is the Night.

-Vinea is an easily recognizable presence in Family Chronicle—the part of it that was certainly authored by Dumitriu.
+The writer is transparently satirized, as "Ionel Vineș", in Promoția '907, a 1935 novel by the conservative Theodor Rășcanu.
+Vinea is also an easily recognizable presence in Family Chronicle—the part of it that was certainly authored by Dumitriu.
 Vinea appeared as several characters in Henriette Stahl's novels, beginning with a vengeful depiction, as "Camil Tomescu", in the 1965 Fratele meu, omul ("My Brother Man").
 This was also the first of several portrayals in works by Vinea's wives and lovers.
-Publishing her only volume of poetry in 1968, Tana Qvil opened it with an intertextual reference to her former husband; two years later, Cutava published her autobiographical novel Strada Vânătorilor ("Hunters' Street"), with its "very transparent" allusions to Vinea.
+Publishing her only volume of poetry in 1968, Tana Qvil opened it with an intertextual reference to her former husband; two years later, Cutava published her autobiographical novel Strada Vânătorilor ("Hunters' Street"), described by Cordoș as featuring "very transparent" allusions to Vinea.